abdulbadii/history-tidying/README.md

 - or put in 371-375, it will remove lines 371, 372, 373, 374, 375.
 Likewise for reverse order entry 375-371
 - or could even be put multi numbers in single entry line;
 369 371 377, would clear history number 369, 371, and 377 at once
 - or put other keys it'll be treated as characters of string, more precisely substring of a line, any history line having that string will be removed.
-If it's only 1 character, that's searched for as a whole word, otherwise if it's more than a character it'll match any line containes string of those characters in any context, but this can be made as whole word search if we surround it by space
+If it's only 1 character, that's searched for as a whole word, otherwise if it's more than a character it'll match any line containes string of those characters in any context, but this can be made as whole word search too if it's surrounded by space

 If we're sure knowing the number without listing the history, then another way is to put it directly in Bash CLI prompt such as:
 $ h 371-375